Young Irish and sustainable seafood: insights from the Food Smart Dublin workshops

 A sustainable seafood menu

-In the fifth and final workshops, kindly co-funded by the Marine Institute, our young participants finally got their hands dirty by cooking remotely a seafood menu based on the historical and sustainable recipes unearthed by Food Smart Dublin.
+In the fifth and final workshop, kindly co-funded by the Marine Institute, our young participants finally got their hands dirty by cooking remotely a seafood menu based on the historical and sustainable recipes unearthed by Food Smart Dublin.
 The cooking workshop was facilitated by our food industry partner Niall Sabongi and his sue-chef Adam.
 To make this possible, a seafood kit with all necessary ingredients and recipes was delivered to the students’ homes.

 Via virtual media Niall and Adam guided them step by step through four recipes.
 The students made seaweed soda bread, cooked megrim sole with lemon butter, Dublin Bay prawns on toast, and carrageen moss pudding.
 The craic was mighty and there was a lot of laughter coming out of the computer screen on both ends.
 The students really embraced this lengthy workshop with high spirits, funny chef hats and great patience.
 Look at some of the impressive dishes prepared by our young participants at the end of the cooking workshop: